 As specified earlier, capturing portraits can be a tricky task, especially if you are using the wrong lens.
 Therefore, choosing the right lens along with the right focal length is very important to achieve your desired results.

-So, if you need a Canon lens for portraits, this list contains some of the best.
+So, if you need a Canon lens for portrait photography, this list contains some of the best.
 These lenses range from beginner to advanced and have a specific set of features.
 You can produce beautiful portraits with any of these Canon lenses for portraits.